guettli/generic-backend/README.md

 Permission handling still gets done in the code with lines like "if user.is_superuser then ... else ..."
 (Imperative)

 Example: The django admin provides a super simple way to get usable interface to edit data in a relational database.
 But up to now, "Row-Level Security" is not supported by it.
+I am unsure where it will get implemented: Either in the DB (for example in PostgreSQL) or in the Middleware (for example Django).

 ## Future: 2025..